Countess-of-Chester-Hospital-NHS-FT/Streamlit-Training/README.md

 * basic multipage - shows how to arrange content into multiple pages
 * simulation - takes the model from SimPy-1 and makes it into an app

+In order to run each app, in the terminal move into the relevant folder (using cd foldername) and use `streamlit run filename` (where filename is the page you want to run).

 ### Built with
 Captured in environment.yml